 Ninety-six percent of parents consider it “very important, if not essential” that their children have “strong moral character,” according to a 2012 study done by the Institute for Advanced Studies in Culture, but only 20% of youth actually prioritized caring above achievement and personal happiness, in a 2014 Harvard study.
-Parents and students BYU industrial design student Alison Brand and sociology student Marissa Getts recently spoke in a 2017 BYU TED talk about the importance of cultivating empathy in youth, which parents seem to understand, and effective ways to do so, which they might need assistance implementing to help children better overcome what may be seen as the natural selfishness of youth.
+BYU industrial design student Alison Brand and sociology student Marissa Getts recently spoke in a 2017 BYU TED talk about the importance of cultivating empathy in youth, which parents seem to understand, and effective ways to do so, which they might need assistance implementing to help children better overcome what may be seen as the natural selfishness of youth.
 “By actively and deliberately cultivating empathy in young people,” they said, “we empower them to create positive change in their communities and in the world.”

 What is empathy?
 Getts defines it as the ability of one person to step into another’s shoes, imagine what they are feeling, and feel it with them.
 What would happen if no one possessed empathy?
 “Self-interest would reign.
 Anger, aggression, bullying would be more common than not.
 And we wouldn’t try to understand what people were feeling and think,” said Brand.
 Such actions could have a deleterious effect on one’s relationships from childhood to the relationships between countries.